edemaine/svgtiler/README.md

 ## Layout Algorithm

-Given one or more mapping files and a drawing file, SVG Tiler follows a fairly simple layout algorithm to place the SVG expansions of the symbols into a single SVG output.
-Each symbol has a bounding box, either specified by the `viewBox` of the root element, or
+Given one or more mapping files and a drawing file, SVG Tiler follows a fairly simple layout algorithm to place the SVG expansions of the tiles into a single SVG output.
+Each tile has a bounding box, either specified by the `viewBox` of the root `<symbol>` or `<svg>` element, or [automatically computed](#automatic-symbol-wrapping).
-[automatically computed](#automatic-symbol-wrapping).
-The algorithm places symbols in a single row to align their top edges, with no horizontal space between them.
+The algorithm places tiles in a single row to align their top edges, with no horizontal space between them.
 The algorithm places rows to align their left edges so that the rows' bounding boxes touch, with the bottom of one row's bounding box equalling the top of